inventid/rfid-reader2keyboard/README.md

 In general, this makes development quite hard and testing close to impossible.
 Timeouts may be triggered after several hours of correct functioning, or simply after a minute of idle time.

-This small program attempts to mediate these issues, such that scanning of cards is viable crossplatform within the JVM.
+This small program attempts to mediate these issues, such that scanning of cards is viable cross platform within the JVM.

 ## How to run